Dr. Juliet Donald

-Since 2015 Juliet has lived in Toronto and runs a private practice as well as holding roles with MSF Canada, Canadem and Ads Up Canada.
+Since 2015, Juliet has lived in Toronto, runs a private practice, and holds roles with MSF Canada, Canadem and Ads Up Canada.

 Médecins Sans Frontières

-Juliet is the Manager for the Psychosocial Care Unit (PSCU), which provides psychological support to MSF Canada staff both internationally and in Canada.
+At Doctors Without Borders, Juliet is the Manager of the Psychosocial Care Unit (PSCU), which provides psychological support to MSF Canada staff both internationally and in Canada.

 Ads Up Canada

-Juliet is the Co-Director of Ads Up Canada, a registered charity in Canada working to provide resettlement assistance to refugees affected by Australian offshore processing on Nauru and Manus Island.
+Juliet is the Executive Director of Ads Up Canada, a registered charity in Canada working to provide resettlement assistance to refugees affected by Australian offshore processing on Nauru and Manus Island.

 Learn more about EMDR:

-In December 2017 Juliet undertook training in Emotion Focused Therapy (EFT) for couples with Les Greenberg.
+In December 2017, Juliet undertook Emotion Focused Therapy (EFT) training for couples with Les Greenberg.

 Juliet is engaged in ongoing education and has completed further training in Critical Incident debriefing, global health challenges and overcoming concurrent mental health and substance misuse concerns.